 - Combine apple juice, orange juice, caramel topping, cinnamon, and allspice in a large saucepan.

-- Remove from heat, stir in the rum, and pour into the apple cups.
+- Remove cider from heat, stir in the rum, and pour it into the mugs.

 - Serve immediately.